-- Cooking performance may vary with brand and fat content.
+- This setting works well with most 3.5 oz bags of microwave popcorn.
+Cooking performance may vary with brand.
 Try several brands to decide which gives best popping results.
-For best results, use fresh bags of popcorn. - POPCORN is designed for commercially bagged microwave popcorn.
-If you are using a microwave popcorn popper, follow instructions with the popper for cooking time. - Use only one package at a time. - Use only popcorn packages for microwave ovens - If more time is needed, cook in 20-second periods at high cook power.
-(See "Microwave cooking at high cook power" on page 21.) - 1.
-Place the bag on the rack in the center of the turntable.
+For best results, use fresh bags of popcorn.
+Do not try to repop unpopped kernels.
+Do not reuse popcorn bags. - POPCORN is designed for commercially bagged microwave popcorn.
+If you are using a microwave popcorn popper, follow instructions with the popper for cooking time.

+- Use only one package at a time. - Use only popcorn packages for microwave ovens. - If more time is needed, cook in 20-second periods at high Cook Power.
+(See "Microwave cooking at high cook power" on page 20.)

+- 1. Place bag on rack in center of turntable. - 2.
+Choose setting.